openearth/aeolis-python/docs/developer/testing-introduction.rst

     :lines: 30-45

 .. note::
     - Classes are a way to group  and organize tests in Pytest.
 In the example above, the class ``TestIsIterable`` is grouping the test cases for the ``is_iterable`` function.
-The class name is arbitrary, but it is a good practice to name it after the function that it is testing and add *Test* as prefix.
+The name of the class can be arbitrary, but it is a good practice to name it after the function that it is testing and add *Test* as prefix.
     - The ``assert`` statements are the ones that perform the actual checks.
 A test function can contain several ``assert`` statements.
 However, a best practice is to have one  or two ``assert`` statements per test function.
 If a test function ends up with too many ``assert`` statements, it is best to split it into two or more test functions.

 Types of tests
 --------------

-Software tests are classified into different types based on their scope on the software that they test:
+Software tests can be of different types based on their scope of source code they test:

 - **Unit tests:** test a single function or a small piece of the source code.
 To learn how to write unit tests for aeolis, read the section :doc:`unit testing <unit-testing>`.
 Unit tests for Aeolis are located in the ``aeolis/tests/`` directory.
-- **Regression tests:** a type of black-box testes where the software as a whole is tested by feeding it inputs and examining the outputs, and  the internal structure of the software is rarely considered.
+- **Regression tests:**  a type of black-box tests where the software as a whole is tested by feeding it inputs and examining the outputs, and the internal structure of the software is rarely considered.
 AeoLiS currently has the following regression tests:

-  - `test_netCDF_creation.py <https://github.com/openearth/aeolis-python/blob/main/aeolis/tests/integration_tests/test_netCDF_file_creation.py>`_: which tests whether a netCDF file is created upon a successful completing the modeling tasks.
+  - `test_netCDF_file_content.py <https://github.com/openearth/aeolis-python/blob/main/aeolis/tests/regression_tests/test_netCDF_file_content.py>`_: which tests whether a netCDF file is created upon a successful completing the modeling tasks.
-  - `test_netCDF_content.py <https://github.com/openearth/aeolis-python/blob/main/aeolis/tests/integration_tests/test_netCDF_file_content.py>`_ which tests whether the content of the outputs (netCDF files) of running a model in the **current** version of AeoLiS is consistent with the content of outputs generated in previous versions of AeoLiS.
+  - `test_output_files_generation.py <https://github.com/openearth/aeolis-python/blob/main/aeolis/tests/regression_tests/test_output_files_generation.py>`_ which tests whether the content of the outputs (netCDF files) of running a model in the **current** version of AeoLiS are consistent with the content of outputs generated in previous versions of AeoLiS.

 - **Integration tests:** test how parts of a modular software work together, or how the software behaves when it interacts with software it is expected to interact with.
-For example, AeoLiS has a few integrations tests that check if new versions of AeoLiS are compatible with different version of Python, starting with Python 3.8.
-These tests are not part of the source code, but they are executed automatically in the remote code repository.
+For example, AeoLiS has a few integrations tests that check if new versions of AeoLiS are compatible with different version of Python, starting with Python 3.9.
+These tests are not part of the source code, but they are executed automatically in the remote repository.
 To learn more about these tests, read the section on :ref:`automated testing <automated-testing>`.

 .. _automated-testing:

 Automated testing in AeoLiS
 ---------------------------

 To catch any bugs introduced by new code changes, the test suite in Aeolis (unit tests + regression tests) runs automatically on every push to the main branch of the remote repository.
 This automated testing is enabled by `GitHub Actions <https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-python>`_.
-Test are run whenever code is pushed to the main branch (usually through a pull request), if any of the tests fail, merging changes are disabled until all tests are satisfied.
-The test status is displayed on GitHub using a green tick (pass) or a red cross (fail) next to the commit message.
+Tests are run whenever code is pushed to the main branch (usually through a pull request), if any of the tests fail, merging changes are disabled until all tests are satisfied.
+The status of the test is displayed on GitHub using a green tick (pass) or a red cross (fail) next to the commit message.

-The file `.github/workflows/python-app.yml <https://github.com/openearth/aeolis-python/blob/main/.github/workflows/python-app.yml>`_ contains the instructions for automated testing.
-The tests are run using the pytest framework.
-The tests are run on a virtual machine (Ubuntu 20.04) using the GitHub-hosted runner and on Python versions 3.8-3.11.
+The file `.github/workflows/run-tests.yml <https://github.com/openearth/aeolis-python/blob/main/.github/workflows/run-tests.yml>`_ contains the instructions for automated testing.
+The tests run using the Pytest framework on a virtual machine (Ubuntu 20.04) using the GitHub-hosted runner and on Python versions 3.9-3.11.
 If you want to learn more about automated testing in GitHub, check `their documentation <https://docs.github.com/en/actions/automating-builds-and-tests>`_.

 .. important::

     .. centered:: Software tests in a nutshell

-    1. A software test is essentially a piece of code, such as Python modulea or functions that are executed to verify whether a target software, for example, AeoLiS, is behaving as expected or not.
+    1. A software test is essentially a piece of code, such as Python modules or functions that are executed to verify whether a target software, for example, AeoLiS, is behaving as expected or not.
     #.
 Tests produce a pass or fail status as the output to indicate whether the target software is working as expected or not.
     #.
 There are different types of tests.
 The most common ones are unit tests, regression tests, and integration tests.
     #.
-A test script is a collection of functions that are prefixed with the word `test_`.
-These functions call the functions in various modules within the aeolis source code with certain inputs and check whether the output is as expected.
+In Pytest, a test script is a collection of functions that are prefixed with the word `test_`.
+The test functions call the functions in various modules within the aeolis source code and check whether the output is as expected.
 If the output is as expected, the test passes.
 If the output is not as expected, the test fails.
 This is the basic idea behind software tests.
-For an example, see the section *Example: formatting log messages* in :doc:`unit testing <unit-testing>` to learn how to write test functions.
+For an examplse, see the section *Example: formatting log messages* in :doc:`unit testing <unit-testing>` to learn how to write test functions.